Man Utd's two leading scouts Lawler & Bout leave Red Devils amid transfer criticisms

 Lawlor had served as United's chief scout since 2014, having initially joined the club's backroom staff nine years earlier.

-Bout, meanwhile, was brought in as the club's head of global scouting during Louis van Gaal's tenure as manager, but both men have now decided to step down.
+Bout, meanwhile, was brought in as the club's head of global scouting during Louis van Gaal's tenure as manager, but both men have now stepped down.

 Editors' Picks